rutopio/Glyphs-Plugins-and-Scripts/README.md

 - **Glyph Stylistic Set Swap**: to swap the glyphs between the first stylistic set (`*.ss01`) and the default set (`*`).
 - **Suffix Renamer**: to rename the suffix of glyph names.
 - **Wrong Overlapping Path Detector**: to find the wrong direction whenever two shapes have intersections.
+- **Monospaced-to-Proportional**: to make a monospaced font into proportional font based on mathmatical method.

 # License